FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Finite equilibria and bifurcation analysis

 \subsection{Case B (\(b=0\))}

 Model \eqref{2d} for \(b=0\) has only one equilibrium given explicitly by:

 and the linear part of \(f_{(a,0, c)}\) at $E_1$ has eigenvalues

-Then we may conclude that:
+Then we may conclude that: \\

-\begin{thm} With respect to the vector field $f_{(a,0,c)}$ of \eqref{2d}, the global representations of the transition/bifurcation curves in the space of parameters \((a,c)\in \RR\times \RR\backslash \{0\}\) are as follows:\\ \begin{itemize} \item[I.] The equilibrium \(E_1\) undergoes a Belyakov transition along the hyperbola:
+\begin{thm} With respect to the vector field $f_{(a,0,c)}$ of \eqref{2d}, the global representations of the transition/bifurcation curves in the parameter space \((a,c)\in \RR\times \RR\backslash \{0\}\) are as follows:\\ \begin{itemize} \item[I.] The equilibrium \(E_1\) undergoes a Belyakov transition along the hyperbola:

 \item[II.]
 The equilibrium \(E_1\) undergoes a Hopf bifurcation along the lines: